cheme/mydht/blog/process.md

   type Yield = NoYield;
 ```

-Its handle is 'RestartSameThread', an enum containing the handle state (ended or yield, running is not possible as we are on a single thread : it should for a threaded restartable implementation) and its service state (service struct and its channels plus iteration counter), interesting point it also contain the spawner for restart (in our case our 0 length 'RestartOrError').
+Its handle is 'RestartSameThread', an enum containing the handle state (ended or yielded, not a running state as not possible over a single thread wtithout coroutine) and its service state (service struct and its channels plus iteration counter).
+Interesting point is that it also contains the spawner for restart (in our case our 0 length struct 'RestartOrError').

 Its yield is a dummy 'NoYield' simply returning 'YieldReturn::Return' so that the spawner just prepare for return/suspend (fill handle with state) and exit.